xtool-org/xtool/Documentation/xtool.docc/Appex.md

 ## Step 4: Code your widget

-We can finally write the code for the widget!
-Let's open `Sources/HelloWidget/Widget.swift` and create a simple widget that displays the current date.
+We can finally write the code for the widget.
+Create a new file at `Sources/HelloWidget/Widget.swift` with these contents:

 ```swift
 import WidgetKit